protiumx/blog/content/posts/003/index.md

 ---
 title: kitty + zsh + powerlevel10k = ✨ aesthetics ✨
+date: "2022-05-09"
+slug: kitty-zsh-powerlevel10k-aesthetics
 description: Make your terminal look like an NFT
-tags: terminal, kitty, zsh, macos
+tags:
+  - terminal
+  - kitty
+  - zsh
+  - macos
+  - dotfile
 published: true
 ---
 Who doesn't like a good looking terminal and useful layouts and keymaps?
 This has always been my goal since I started using linux as main OS.